enthought/distributed-array-protocol/protocol.rst

 Assume we have a process grid with 2 rows and 1 column, and we have a 2x10 array ``a`` distributed over it.
 Let ``a`` be a two-dimensional array with a block distribution in both dimensions.
-Note that since the ``proc_grid_size`` of the first dimension is ``1``, it is essentially "undistributed".
+Note that since the ``proc_grid_size`` of the first dimension is ``1``, it is essentially undistributed.
 Because of this, having a cyclic ``dist_type`` for this dimension would be equivalent.

 In process 0: